 REEL 5 Continues: influence of Lord Trenchard; setting up and organisation of school; selection and training of recruits; wireless equipment, 1917 and recruits' lack of experience with it; change to valves 1918; post-war boom in wireless development.

 REEL 7 Continues: Armistice Day parade and cathedral service in Winchester, 11/1918.
-Aspects of employment with Vickers Aircraft Coy in GB, 1919: installing radio in Vickers Vimy aircraft flown by Alcock and Brown; John Alcock's attitude towards wireless; contrast between John Alcock's character and Arthur Brown's; his relations with Arthur Brown.
+Aspects of employment with Vickers Ltd (Aviation Department) in GB, 1919: installing radio in Vickers Vimy aircraft flown by John Alcock and Arthur Whitten Brown; John Alcock's attitude towards wireless; contrast in characters of John Alcock and Arthur Whitten Brown; relations with Arthur Whitten Brown.

-REEL 8 Continues: preparations for Alcock and Brown's Transatlantic Flight 5/1919, their attitude towards use of space in aircraft, adaptations, pressure of work and shipping aircraft to Newfoundland; landing accident in Ireland; reasons for non operation of wireless on flight; comparison with Charles Lindbergh's Transatlantic Flight, 1927; John Alcock's death 1919.
+REEL 8 Continues: preparations for John Alcock and Arthur Whitten Brown's Transatlantic Flight 5/1919, their attitude towards use of space in aircraft, adaptations, pressure of work and shipping aircraft to Newfoundland; landing accident in Ireland; reasons for non operation of wireless on flight; comparison with Charles Lindbergh's Transatlantic Flight, 1927; Captain John Alcock's death, 19/12/1919.

-REEL 9 Aspects of period with Vickers Aircraft Coy in China, 1920-1926: company contract for passenger and commercial aircraft, 2/1920; arrival in Peking, 4/1920; initial impressions; warlords' internecine warfare; political chaos and subsequent holdup on flight service.
+REEL 9 Continues: Aspects of period with Vickers Ltd (Aviation Department) in China, 1920-1926: company contract for passenger and commercial aircraft, 2/1920; arrival in Peking, 4/1920; initial impressions; warlords' internecine warfare; political chaos and subsequent holdup on flight service.
 Aspects of period with Marconi in Shanghai and Peking, China and Hong Kong, 1926-1941: career in Shanghai and eventually becoming managing director in Peking; advantageous political change of climate under Chiang Kai-Shek.

 REEL 10 Continues: cable companies' monopoly and Chinese government desire for communications control, 1927; use of Marconi beam system to establish direct telegraph system between China and GB; his role in establishing Chinese international radio station and subsequent network of wireless stations within China; Chinese politics and rise of Communism late 1930s; Japanese attack on Shanghai, 1937 and diversion of broadcasting station equipment to Osaka, Japan; arranging secret return of equipment to China.